 Why not protect desirable parcels from subdivision and development and then leave them alone to "let nature take its course"?
 That's what many conservationists and conservation easements do.
 One answer is that in the 300 years since this country was settled, there has been a vast influx of new plant and animal species introduced or allowed to take hold.
-In many cases, existing habitats included no inherent means to stop the expansion of such new introductions with the result that in some cases, prior species were overwhelmed by new ones.
+In many cases, existing habitats included no inherent means to stop their expansion.
 Such invasives may not be unnatural in a fundamental way but they may not be desirable when they overwhelm earlier species and reduse diversity.
-In central Pennsylvania, Tarterian Honeysuckle, Autumn Olive, Multiflora Rose, European Bittersweet are a few obvious examples that can turn rich ecological areas into monocrops.
+In central Pennsylvania, Tarterian honeysuckle, Autumn olive, Multiflora rose, European bittersweet are a few obvious examples that can turn rich ecological areas into monoscapes.

 Throughout its nearly 50-year history, ChicoryLane Farm has evolved through a series of specific undertakings.
 These have included transitioning from traditional agriculture to placing the entire farm in a conservation eassement.
 This was followed by contracting with the USDA's Natural Resources and Conservation Service (NRCS) to create a 16-acre native grassland and a 13-acre native hardwood forest.
 Next, an emergent woodland evolved from a repurposed hillside pasture, now totalling nearly 20 acres of additional woodland.
 We also manage several long standing wetlands and have created several new ones.
 As a result, ChicoryLane is now a rich and diverse ecological environment.

-Our efforts to put flesh on the bones of Ecological Enahncement grows directly out of our efforts to improve the ecological quality of the ChicoryLane land.
-What we learned in order to do this, what we learned in doing it, and what we learned in simply observing the land and contemplating it underlies our notion of Ecological Enhancement.
+Our efforts to put flesh on the bones of Ecological Enahncement grows directly out of our efforts to improve the ecological quality of ChicoryLane land.
+What we learned in order to do this, what we learned in doing it, and what we learned in simply observing and conteemplating the land underlies our notion of Ecological Enhancement.
 The goal of this discussion is to describe the Practices we have learned to follow and the Principles we have come to understand in doing so.
-We hope others might these insights useful.
+We hope others might find these insights useful.

 More specifically, our discussion is directed to the following: